DanCharousek/firefox-extension-with-vue/Article/article-part_2.md

 ![After build](img/article_2/after_build.png)

 The dist version of `app.js` is the one we will link in `app.html`.
-Let's do that now and when in that file, let's clear that file a bit too:
+Let's do that now and while in that file, let's clear that file a bit too:

     <!DOCTYPE html>
     <html>